Austin Aune

 Austin Palmer Aune (/ˈɔːni/ AW-nee; born September 6, 1993) is an American former football quarterback.
 He is a former baseball player who was drafted by the New York Yankees in the second round of the 2012 MLB draft.
 He played six seasons in the minor leagues before being released.
-He then enrolled at North Texas, and was the oldest starting quarterback in FBS football at the age of 29.
+Aune then played college football for the North Texas Mean Green.
+He was the oldest starting quarterback in FBS football at the age of 29.

 Early life

 Aune attended Argyle High School in Argyle, Texas.
 A two-sport star, he was the starting quarterback and also played shortstop on the baseball team.
 As a senior, he threw for 33 touchdowns and 3,411 yards while rushing for 9 touchdowns and 538 yards.
 A three-star quarterback prospect, he originally committed to TCU to play college football.
-But after being selected by the New York Yankees in the second round of the 2012 MLB Draft, Aune was offered a $1 million signing bonus to sign for the Yankees and so he chose to play professional baseball over collegiate football.
+But after being selected by the New York Yankees in the second round of the 2012 MLB draft, Aune was offered a $1 million signing bonus to sign for the Yankees and so he chose to play professional baseball over collegiate football.